storj/storj/docs/design/storagenode-graceful-exit-reports.md

 - The date the node joined the network
 - The date the node initiated the Graceful Exit
 - GB Transferred (amount of data the node transferred during exiting)

-TODO: Discuss the original business requirements says "...run a report to get information exited and/or exiting Storage Nodes...".
-Question is 1 report that contains both, or have 2 reports.

 ## Design